 Specifies a path on the local filesystem to a custom product data archive.
 This allows you to start the product prepopulated with data of your choice.
 For more details, see the atlas-create-home-zip SDK command.

 If you need to also make changes to the webapp directory, see overriding the application's webapp when developing your plugin.

 Specifies the version of the test data resources the product will use at startup.
 The test data includes a developer license valid for three hours, a default product home directory, and a simple, pre-provisioned, in-memory or on-disk data store (usually provided via HSQL).
 These files are supplied by Atlassian with the product.
-The default value is defined for each product in the com.atlassian.amps:atlassian-amps-parent POM version that corresponds to the version of AMPS being used in your configuration, for example, for version 8.2.3 it would be the .pom file found in this location.
+The default value is defined for each product in the POM file version that corresponds to the version of AMPS being used in your configuration, for example, for version 8.2.3 it would be the .pom file found in this location.

 If you'd like to override the default data with data from your own product installation, see the productDataPath parameter.

 Specifies the version of the product that should be run.
 This value must correspond to the version number of a set of Maven artifacts available from the Atlassian Maven repositories.
 The default value is defined for each product in the POM file that corresponds to the version of AMPS used in your configuration.